-You basically have to make a conscious decision to renew coverage and pay up front to ensure you’re squared away before disaster strikes.
+You basically have to take the steps to renew coverage and pay the policy's premium to ensure you’re squared away before disaster strikes.

 This point of friction can often dissuade folks who have previously held the coverage from letting it lapse.
 After all, if you’ve been dutifully paying for flood insurance coverage and your region has been in a drought or without any floods in recent memory, it can be tempting to use those funds for other things.

 That said, you should resist this temptation.
 The purpose of insurance is to cover catastrophic accidents that could wipe out a big chunk of your family’s wealth and protection.
 Simply put, you just shouldn’t accept the risk of the most common natural disaster in the U.S. if it can cause permanent damage to your dwelling and belongings, becoming a catalyst for financial devastation.
 FEMA notes that the damage from just one inch of water can cost over $20,000.
 Is that an amount of money you could comfortably part with if a flood happened tomorrow?

 FACT: Flooding can be caused not only by storms, but also manmade structures (like dams) failing, snow melt and more.

 Hurricane season is thusly named because it’s a time in the year during which predictable weather factors create conditions more likely to produce torrential rainfall, extreme wind speeds and the resultant damage those can cause.
 But flooding can occur when levees break, as they did in New Orleans during Hurricane Katrina, and even during the winter in places as cold as the Great Lakes where tidal flooding and ice jams can create floods, too.

 FACT: It’s better to have it than be without when you need it.